tnballo/scapegoat/CONFIG.md

 	* An `a` equal to `0.5` means a tree that always maintains a perfect balance (e.g."complete" binary tree, at all times).

 * As `a` approaches `1.0`, the library will rebalance less.
 This means quicker insertions, but slower lookups and deletions.
-	* An `a` nearly equal to `1.0` means a tree that never rebalances.
+	* If `a` reached `1.0`, it'd mean a tree that never rebalances.

 We choose 2/3, e.g. `a = 0.666...`, by default.

-This default was not empirically chosen, it's just the one used in the [Open Data Structures textbook implementation](https://opendatastructures.org/ods-java/8_Scapegoat_Trees.html) of a scapegoat tree.
+* This is the same  default used in the [recursive] [Open Data Structures textbook implementation](https://opendatastructures.org/ods-java/8_Scapegoat_Trees.html) of a scapegoat tree.

-But that implementation is quite different from this library (one major difference being that it uses recursion), so an `a` of 2/3 may not be optimal for the majority of our workloads (testing needed!).
+* The original paper does not recommend any specific value for `a`, but Figure 4 shows comparative results for values in the range `0.55 <= a < 0.75`.
+The authors recommend tuning `a` for your expected workload.

+Note our default is almost exactly in the middle of the paper's range, suggesting it's a balanced choice (pun intended).

 Just like with stack arena size, `a` can be compile-timed configured by exporting environment variables before build.
 The `a` denominator is the floating point string assigned to env var `SG_ALPHA_NUMERATOR`.